pirapira/verbose-code-reading/README.md

 # Verbose Code Reading

 I read open source code and log everything that comes to my mind.
+It's not strictly about reading, because I might try building the code, running tests and so on.

 For each codebase, I keep
 * a verbose append-only log of my reading activity, and
 * a queue of leftovers.